A. Wilson Wages, Esq., Tennessee Board Certified Civil Trial Specialist and Millington personal injury lawyer

 • Any unpaid costs will be deducted from your share of the award or settlement.

-Why should I have to give my attorney a share of the money that is rightfully mine?
 Paying a contingency fee to your attorney only if you win is an attractive alternative to paying him by the hour even if you lose.
 The contingency fee option offers you other important advantages over the hourly method:

 • If you can't afford to pay an attorney by the hour, the contingency fee is your best, and perhaps only, access to the courtroom and to just compensation for your losses.